 The very first thing you have to be concerned about are government regulations about who can work in your new country and where you can work.
 You don't have to have a job in country in order to move there, but if you don't you had better have some money saved up to tide you over until the red tape is cleared!

 In most industrially advanced countries, that means securing some kind of visa.
-Work visas are necessary whether you are an individual entrepreneur looking to set up an Oakville Ontario wedding photography business or work in a lumber mill.
+Work visas are necessary whether you are an individual entrepreneur looking to set up a Dyneema rope business (click the link for an example), or work in a lumber mill.
 You'll have to fill out an application stating exactly what you are planning to do for work and why you are choosing the current location to do it.

 Knowing about the bureaucratic process is just the first step.
-Unless you have had the fortune to be recruited by a great Toronto executive search firm or some other headhunting company, you will have to find a job before you can successfully apply for a visa.
+Unless you have had the fortune to be recruited by a great firm or some other headhunting company, you will have to find a job before you can successfully apply for a visa.

 Finding a Job